dugward/DBAT/README.md

 # DBAT (Dugward's book tracker)

-Track your progress through the boundless sea of books you should read.
-Laugh at your friends' choices and pace.
+Ship's log through the boundless sea of books to read.

 ## To Use